 Relations with Other Patterns

-Chain of Responsibility passes a request sequentially along a dynamic chain of potential receivers until one of them handles a request.
+- Chain of Responsibility passes a request sequentially along a dynamic chain of potential receivers until one of them handles it.

-But there’s another approach, where the request itself is a Command object, passed along a chain of objects.
-In this case, the same operation may be executed over a lot of different contexts, represented as chained objects.
+However, there’s another approach, where the request itself is a Command object.
+In this case, you can execute the same operation in a series of different contexts linked into a chain.

-Chain of Responsibility and Decorator have very common class structures.
-They both rely on the recursive composition to pass execution through a series of objects.
-But there are also several crucial differences.
+Chain of Responsibility and Decorator have very similar class structures.
+Both patterns rely on recursive composition to pass the execution through a series of objects.
+However, there are several crucial differences.